locoframework/loco-js/README.md

 * it allows sending messages over WebSockets in both directions with just a single line of code on each side (**Loco**)
 * it respects permissions.
 You can filter out sent messages if a sender is not signed in as a given resource, _for example, a given admin or user_) (**Loco**)

-# 🦕 Origins

-**Loco** framework was created back in 2016.
-The main reason for it was a need to make my life easier as a full-stack developer.
-I was using [Coffeescript](http://coffeescript.org) on the front-end back then and [Ruby on Rails](http://rubyonrails.org) on the back-end.

-I still use **Rails** but my front-end toolbox has changed a lot.
-Now, I work with modern goodies such as **ES6**, [Webpack](https://webpack.js.org), [Babel](https://babeljs.io), [React](https://reactjs.org), [Redux](https://redux.js.org)... and **Loco-JS** obviously :)

-**Loco-Rails** enriches Ruby on Rails.
-It's a functionality layer that works on top of Rails to simplify communication between front-end na back-end code.
-It is a concept that utilizes good parts of Rails to make this communication straightforward.

-But **Loco-JS** can be used as a standalone library to structure a JavaScript code, for example.
-[**Loco-JS-Model**](https://github.com/locoframework/loco-js-model/) can be used without Rails as well and in cooperation with other modern tools such as React and Redux.
-You have to follow only a few rules of formatting JSON responses from the server.

 # 🤝 Dependencies

 🎊 Loco-JS has no external dependencies. 🎉